cyl-2/raytracing-application/README.md

 *
 *   Ray Tracing Application
 *
-*   Only shape renderable: sphere
+*   For the CS3318 module
 *
 ****************************************************/